 Here are some significant areas of the process that you ideally want your MES to keep track of for each part or component in real time on each manufacturing job.

 Modern MES also possess the powerful capability of tracking detailed information about the materials you are using.
-Having the means to record the following information to each part is also essential to keep your line running smoothly and cost-effectively.
+Having the means to record the following information (via machine data integration) to each part is also essential to keep your line running smoothly and cost-effectively.